Directional Codes: a new family of quantum LDPC codes on hexagonal- and square-grid connectivity hardware: Additional details on code construction

-Next, we call a mapping $\alpha\colon\Z^2_{anc}\to\{X,Z\}$ a ``layout''.
-In the rest of the paper a layout will determine the location of the ancillas for each stabiliser type.
-For instance, the layout where we have alternating rows of $X$- and $Z$-stabilisers we call ``Layout 1'' (\Cref{fig:layout1}), the layout where we have alternating diagonals travelling north-east we call ``Layout 2'' (\Cref{fig:layout2}), and the one where we have alternating diagonals travelling north-west we call ``Layout 3'' (\Cref{fig:layout3}).
-These three layouts were the most commonly encountered during our investigation.
+Next, we call a mapping $\Lambda\colon\Z^2_{\mathrm{anc}}\to\{X,Z\}$ a ``layout''.
+In the rest of the paper a layout will determine the location of the ancilla qubits for each stabiliser type.
+For instance, the layout considered in \Cref{sec:code-construct} where we have alternating rows of $X$- and $Z$-ancillas we call ``Layout 1'' (\Cref{fig:layout1}, see also \Cref{fig:N2E3N2_syndrome_extraction,fig:N2E3N2_on_parallelogram}), the layout where we have alternating diagonals travelling north-east we call ``Layout 2'' (\Cref{fig:layout2}), and the one where we have alternating diagonals travelling north-west we call ``Layout 3'' (\Cref{fig:layout3}).
+These three layouts were the most common during our investigation.